Snowboards are designed for speed and maneuverability.

-These shapes describe the width in the middle of the board, as well as the width and shape in the tip and tail.
+These shapes describe the width in the middle of the snowboard, as well as the width and shape in the tip and tail.

 True Twin Shape

-The true twin is a completely symmetrical shape, which means that if you bisect the board both ends will be identical.
+The true twin is a completely symmetrical shape, which means that if you bisect the snowboard both ends will be identical.

 The nose and tail are the same length and width and the bindings are pushed toward the center.

-True twins have the same flex in the nose and tail and they are best-suited for freestyle riders as the board feels the same when riding switch and riding normally.
+True twins have the same flex in the nose and tail and they are best-suited for freestyle riders as the snowboard feels the same when riding switch and riding normally.